-Today, Zakzaky's followers say that even his relatives do not know where he is.
+Today, el-Zakzaky’s followers say that even his relatives do not know where he is.
 They say his health is failing and that he needs immediate medical attention.

-"As my father is systematically and slowly being reduced to total blindness, I am becoming desperate," says Zakzaky's 30-year-old son, Mohammed Ibrahim Zakzaky.
+“As my father is systematically and slowly being reduced to total blindness, I am becoming desperate,” says el-Zakzaky’s 30-year-old son, Mohammed Ibrahim el-Zakzaky.

-In a pamphlet distributed at this week's march, Zakzaky says his father has been "injured, physically, emotionally and worst of all, deprived of even the most basic of human rights".
+In a pamphlet distributed at this week’s march, Mohammed Ibrahim says his father has been “injured, physically, emotionally and worst of all, deprived of even the most basic of human rights”.

 His followers say the Movement has five to 10 million members.

-Shrouded in mystery, Zakzaky is usually heard but not seen, unless in photos where he is either wearing white robes, a turban and green scarves draped around his neck, or is lying on the ground covered in blood.
-Zakzaky has been shot, beaten and jailed for at least nine years in different prisons across Nigeria.
+Shrouded in mystery, el-Zakzaky is usually heard but not seen except in photos where he is either wearing white robes, a turban and green scarves draped around his neck, or is lying on the ground covered in blood.
+He has been shot, beaten and jailed for at least nine years in different prisons across Nigeria.

 “They want to kill me.
 I will show them that I have God.
 That is what the Sheikh says,” Mohammed explains.

 El-Zakzaky’s followers say he is misunderstood and a man of peace.
 But successive Nigerian governments say otherwise.